Concordia Expeditions - Classic Trips to Pakistan

 Urdu vocabulary

-Website and all materials ©1995-2008 Concordia Expeditions.
-Web design by Mark Wiard
+Website and all materials ©1995-2017 Concordia Expeditions.

 BBC world service.
 Concordia Expeditions and Masood Ahmad interviewed on BBC World Service about the Swat valley, May 9, 2009.
 Hear what he had to say using quicktime, or right click to download and play on your mp3 player.